 Jack wrote a proposal to develop a better test.
 199 research labs rejected him.
 I’ll repeat that — 199 labs REJECTED him.
-Good thing he didn’t give up.
+Good thing he didn’t give up and good thing a lab finally said “Yes”.
 The 200th research lab — at Johns Hopkins University in Baltimore — accepted him.
 At the lab Jack Andraka developed a Pancreatic Cancer test 100 times better and 26,000 times less expensive than the current test.
 Jack’s invention will save tens of thousands of lives.

 Here’s what he said about failure: